gphat/censorinus/README.md

 Metrics are locally queued up — via a BlockingQueue — and emptied out in another thread with a 10ms delay on empty.

+You may provide a `maxQueueSize` when creating a client.
+Doing so will prevent the accidental unbounded growth of the metric send queue.
+If the limit is reached then new metrics **will be dropped** until the queue has room again.
+Logs will be emitted in this case.

 **Note:** For asynchronous use there is a ScheduledThreadExecutor fired up.
 You can call `c.shutdown` to forcibly end things.
 The threads in this executor are flagged as deaemon threads so ending your program will cause any unsent metrics